Arizard/less-coffee-hugo/content/posts/yashica/index.md

 {{< figure src="IMG_0203.jpg" caption="The Electro 35 GSN right after I bought it." >}}

+The Yashica Electro 35 was a line of rangefinder cameras manufactured by Yashica in the early 1970s.
+They feature a 45mm f/1.7 unit-focusing fixed lens, aperture priority automatic shutter speed, and a cadmium sulfide (CdS) photoresistor.

 On Facebook marketplace, one will find that there are plenty of individuals selling vintage cameras (in Sydney at least).
 I was lucky enough to find a listing for the [Yashica Electro 35 GSN](https://en.wikipedia.org/wiki/Yashica_Electro_35) in my own suburb, for A$100.

 > Vintage Yashica Electro 35 GSN (not sure if working) - $100